sderosiaux/akka-streams-summary/README.md

 # Flow

+A flow can be
+- 1 -> 1
-A flow is not always 1 -> 1, it can be 1 -> N: faning out events (Broadcast) or acts as a load balancer (Balance).
+- 1 -> N: faning out events (Broadcast) or acts as a load balancer (Balance).
-It can also be N -> 1: Merge 1 event of several inputs into 1 event in output; or simply Concat (3 inputs = 3 outputs).
+- N -> 1: merge 1 event of several inputs into 1 event in output; or simply Concat (3 inputs = 3 outputs).

 A Flow is a Graph.